 It was a long trip, all the way across the state.
-The Reformatory was a bit foreboding, but the carriage was waiting just as promised.
-It took all of them to load it into the truck.
+The carriage was waiting just as promised.

 They had it!
 They had it done!
 And they were on the way back to show it to the whole Corps.
 It was the best feeling in the world.
 Nothing like it.